bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 a.Serve(ctx, middleware(a.Routes()))
 ```

 Mentioning the tests, it's time to introduce our first integration test.
-Use `httptest.NewServer` to create a test server and pass the return of `Routes` as parameter.
+Use `httptest.NewServer` to create a test server.
+It expects
+ `http.Handler` as a parameter.
+Pass the return of `Routes`.
 Test server exposes the URL field.
 Use it as a base URL for your test requests.

 ```go